dncampo/cheetah/README.md

 # Data analysis
-- Description: Cheetah Melanoma Detection is a solution to assigned a priority appointment with the specialist based on the three most probable skin lesions detected by the model.
+- Description: Cheetah Melanoma Detection is a solution to analyse skin lesions and assign a priority score to schedule an appointment with the specialist based on the three most probable skin lesions detected by the model.
 - Data Source: HAM10000 dataset from ISIC archive
 - Type of analysis: Deep Learning binary and multiclass models.